 The total number of deer with antibodies present varied from state to state; Illinois saw the lowest at 7% while the highest recorded was 67% in Michigan.
 Of the 152 samples collected in 2021, 40% contained coronavirus antibodies.
 Three samples from January 2020 and one from 2019 also showed evidence of coronavirus antibodies.
 However, no samples from 2011 to 2018 tested positive.

-In addition to its not having been published in a peer-reviewed journal, the study has limitations that are worth noting.
+The study has limitations that are worth noting.

 Examining Possible Routes of Transmission